 Geotechnical engineering is the branch of civil engineering related to soil mechanics, stability of soil structures and soil/structure interaction.
-Geotechnical engineering covers problems in foundation design, design of retaining structures, design of earth and rock fill dams, slope stability analysis, groundwater flow modeling, earthquake engineering, landfill design, and more.
+Geotechnical Design covers problems in foundation design, design of retaining structures, design of earth and rock fill dams, slope stability analysis, groundwater flow modeling, earthquake engineering, landfill design, and more.
 This 6 Units of Credit course builds on what students have learnt in Soil Mechanics and Engineering Geology in Year 2 (UG) to learn more of the basic soil mechanics principles and to apply them to solve common geotechnical engineering problems.

 2019 S1, 2020 S1